-It doesn’t take much work to make a delicious, meaty, incredibly flavorful Bolognese sauce, but it takes time.
-The secret of any tomato sauce is allowing it to simmer and build the flavor profile of the sauce.
-But I know you’ll agree that it’s time well spent after one bite of this dish to declare it is the Very Best Bolognese Pappardelle Recipe you’ve ever tasted.
+It doesn’t take much work to make a delicious, meaty, incredibly flavorful traditional Italian bolognese sauce, but it takes time.
+The secret of any tomato sauce is allowing it to simmer and build the flavor profile.

-When it comes to pasta with meat sauce, nothing compares to a traditional Italian Bolognese sauce.
+When it comes to pasta with meat sauce, nothing compares to a traditional Italian Bolognese sauce served over pappardelle pasta.

-Bolognese sauce is known in Italy as Ragรน alla Bolognese or simply Ragรน.
-The meat-based sauce has its humble origins in Bologna, Italy.
+Bolognese sauce, also known in Italy as Ragù alla Bolognese or simply Ragù, is a meat-based sauce with humble origins in Bologna, Italy.

-As with most Italian dishes there are as many ways to make them as there are Italian grandmothers.
-My Classical Bolognese sauce embraces the traditions of the recipe with just a few variations, creating the flavor profiles I find more appealing.
+As with most Italian dishes, there are as many ways to make it as there are Italian grandmothers.
+My Classical Bolognese sauce embraces the recipe’s traditions with just a few variations, creating flavor profiles I find more appealing.

-But one thing remains constant, it’s delicious!
-And during my restaurant days, Bolognese Pappardelle was as popular as Veal Parm and Fettucine Alfredo.
+But one thing remains constant: it’s delicious!
+During my restaurant days, Bolognese Pappardelle was as popular as Veal Parm and Fettucine Alfredo.

 I use a combination of ground beef and Italian sausage in my bolognese recipe.